 The Company has a well-organized, structured and centrally controlled Energy Management system for utility and Infrastructure.
 Regular focus and efforts are made to improve efficiency and accuracy by modernization of high end Technology.
-Some of the key initiatives for conserving energy during financial year 2020-21 were as under:

-- Replacement of Conventional Light with LED Lights at Registered & Corporate Office resulting in saving of electricity. - Replacement of Conventional Motors with Energy Efficient Motors.
+The Company during the financial year 2021-22, took many initiatives for conservation of energy such as use of smart power strip, use of energy efficient appliances, adjusting day-to-day behavior of employees (turning off lights, AC when not required), use of natural light, replacement of Conventional Light with LED Lights and replacement of Conventional Motors with Energy Efficient Motors etc.